Dhanu-Sree-Suresh/SENTINEL/README.md

 # SENTINEL — Privacy-Preserving Analytics on Sensitive Government Data

-Competition-ready demonstrator for **Privacy-Preserving Analytics on Sensitive Government Data**.

 ## Problem / business case

 Government organizations may need shared population analytics and cross-entity ML without pooling sensitive individual records into one central database.
 PPA-GOV demonstrates a control plane in which multiple simulated custodians keep their records locally while releasing only privacy-protected statistics or protected model updates.